Jovin2525/SC1015-Mini-Project/README.md

 - @haofah14 (Lam Hao Fah)
 - @yauuuuuu (Ng Shang Yau)

-The three of us worked tirelessly together to complete every aspect of this project.
-Each of us contributed a fair share and we are happy with the final outcome :)
+The three of us worked tirelessly together to complete every aspect of this project, from ideation, to coding, and lastly to the presentation.
+Each of us contributed a fair share and we are happy with the final outcome.
+We have also built a solid friendship through this project.

 ## Dataset
 - https://www.kaggle.com/datasets/sashankpillai/spotify-top-200-charts-20202021